apache/horaedb/docs/dev/architeture.md

 # Introduction to CeresDB's Architecture
 ## Target
-- Provide the overall cognition of CeresDB to the developers who want to know more about CeresDB but have no way to start.
+- Provide the overview of CeresDB to the developers who want to know more about CeresDB but have no idea where to start.
 - Make a brief introduction to the important modules of CeresDB and the connections between these modules but details about their implementations are not be involved.

 ## Motivation
 CeresDB is a timeseries database.
-However, CeresDB's goal is to handle both timeseries and analytic workloads compared with the traditional ones, which always have a poor performance in handling analytic workloads.
+However, CeresDB's goal is to handle both timeseries and analytic workloads compared with the traditional ones, which usually have a poor performance in handling analytic workloads.

 In the traditional timeseries database, the `Tag` columns (InfluxDB calls them `Tag` and Prometheus calls them `Label`) are normally indexed by generating an inverted index.
 However, it is found that the cardinality of `Tag` varies in different scenarios.
-And in some scenarios the cardinality of `Tag` is very high and it takes a very high cost to store and retrieve the inverted index.
+And in some scenarios the cardinality of `Tag` is very high, and it takes a very high cost to store and retrieve the inverted index.
 On the other hand, it is observed that scanning+pruning often used by the analytical databases can do a good job to handle such these scenarios.

 The basic design idea of CeresDB is to adopt a hybrid storage format and the corresponding query method for a better performance in processing both timeseries and analytic workloads.

-## Architure
+## Architecture
 ```console
 ┌──────────────────────────────────────────┐
 │       RPC Layer (HTTP/gRPC/MySQL)        │